ablyamitsaini/ewheelers_V9.1.1/readme.txt

 	.
 Recently viewed products slider on product view page.
 	.
 Check unique slide identifier.
 	.
 Accepting 'Date From' greater than 'Date To' in discount coupon form.
+	.
+Int and Alphanumeric validation for Phone No. and Zip Code.